sil-vella/cred_system/python_base_04_external/Documentation/architecture/USER_AUTHENTICATION_SYSTEM.md

 - **API Key Activity**: Monitor external app usage

 This comprehensive authentication system provides secure, scalable user management for both direct users and external application integrations.

+## 🔒 Searchable Field Encryption for Login

+To ensure user privacy and security, all sensitive fields (including email and username) are encrypted at rest.
+However, to allow login and user lookup by email/username, these fields use **deterministic encryption** (hash-based).
+This means:
+- The same email or username always encrypts to the same value, allowing database queries to work for login and search.
+- All other sensitive fields use randomized encryption for maximum security.
+- This approach resolves issues where login would fail due to non-deterministic encryption of emails.

+See the [Manager Overview](../managers/MANAGER_OVERVIEW.md) for technical details.